danqulogy/enterprise-javascript-style-guide/README.md

+# Enterprise Application Style Guide & Patterns
+This guide documents some of the best practices for crafting code in the enterprise setting to enhance code maintainability and ease of picking up lagacy codebase for new developers.

+## Angular Based Applications

+- Organize your applications in modules, primarily core modules, feature modules and shared modules for cross-cutting concern.s

+- A module's subfolders should be _typed folders_.
+This means folder names such as pipes, components, blocks, views, services, actions, stores, directives and etc.

+- Organize a modules subfolder contents using an **index.ts** file, a technique known as barrel to reduce long import names.

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.